BHP Group Limited research snapshot

 Munger risk inversion

-The thesis can fail through lower copper or iron ore prices, weaker Chinese industrial demand, supply growth, mine disruptions, cost inflation, safety events, regulation, geopolitical shocks, or growth projects that absorb more capital and time than their returns justify.
+The thesis can fail through lower copper or iron ore prices, Chinese pricing pressure on iron ore, weaker industrial demand, the expected FY2027 copper decline from lower grades, Port Hedland labor disruption, cost inflation, safety events, regulation, geopolitical shocks, or growth projects that absorb more capital and time than their returns justify.

 Management